 Channels of Hope is a World Vision methodology that motivates and builds capacity in faith leaders and faith communities to engage with key child well-being issues.
-Channels of Hope for Child Protection is one adaptation of Channels of Hope that specifically addresses child protection issues including abuse, neglect, exploitation, harmful practices, supporting and advocating for children’s rights, promoting positive discipline, other forms of violence against children, and fostering a wider enabling environment to strengthen both formal and non-formal elements of the child protection system.
+Channels of Hope for Child Protection is an adaptation of Channels of Hope that specifically addresses child protection issues including abuse, neglect, exploitation, and harmful practices.
+It supports and advocates for children’s rights, promotes positive discipline, strives to prevent other forms of violence against children, and fosters a wider enabling environment to strengthen both formal and non-formal elements of the child protection system.

-- Increased meaningful engagement and competence of faith community to address various forms of violence against children, including physical abuse, sexual abuse, violent punishment, birth registration, child marriage, child labour, access to education, female genital mutilation, teenage pregnancy, gender-based violence, preference for boy children, and more.
+- Increased meaningful engagement and competence of the faith community to address various forms of violence against children

 Ongoing evidence building